 (dĕ-fer′) [Fr. déférer, fr L. deferre, to carry down, report, accuse] To yield respectfully to the opinions or desires of others.

 (def′ĕ-rĕnz,def′ĕ-renz″) [L. deferens, carrying away] Conveying away from or downward; deferent.
 SEE: deferent; vas deferens.

 (def′ĕ-rĕnt) [L. deferens, stem deferent-, carrying away] Conveying away from or downward.
 SEE: afferent; efferent.

 (def″ĕ-ren′shăl) [L. deferent] Pert. to the vas deferens.
 SEE: vas deferens.

 (dē″fĕr-ves′ĕns) [L. defervescere, to become calm] The subsidence of fever to a normal temperature. defervescece (dē″fĕr-ves′), v.

 (dē-fĭb″rĭ-lā′shŏn) [de- + fibrillation] 1.
 Termination of ventricular fibrillation (vfib) with electrical countershock(s).
 This is the single most important intervention a rescuer can take in patients who have suffered cardiac arrest due to vfib or pulseless ventricular tachycardia.

 PATIENT CARE: Traditional defibrillation uses a monophasic waveform: a single energy pulse.
 Monophasic electrical current travels in one direction from one electrode or paddle through the heart to the other electrode.
 In a successful attempt the energy converts the lethal rhythm to a rhythm with a pulse, and to be successful, this type of defibrillation must deliver high energy (200 or more joules).

-The biphasic defibrillator delivers current through the heart in two directions, flowing through the heart and back again to the first electrode.
-Biphasic ...
+The biphasic defibrillator delivers current through the heart in two ...